 Should I visit Antalya or Zadar?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 Antalya is the largest city along Turkey's Mediterranean coast and the eighth largest city in the country with over one million people in the metropolitan area.
 The city dates back to about 200 BC when it was settled by the Attalid Dynasty of Pergamon and soon conquered by the Romans.
 The city was ruled by several different groups and most recently was transferred to Italian suzerainty following World War I. It became part of Turkey following the War of Independence.
 The city has seen an influx of development in recent years and it has grown into a tourism mecca with more than 12 million visitors in 2014.

 You'll find Zadar in northern Dalmatia, Croatia.
 It is located on the Adriatic Sea and is the center of Zadar County.
 It is both the historic center for the region and the seat of the Roman Catholic Archdiocese of Zadar.
 There are a handful of sights around town, most of which can be explored on foot.